idibidiart/react-native-responsive-grid/README.md

 While most React Native developers use `flex: n` (which is based on Facebook's Yoga layout algorithm) rather than the confusing mess of `flexGrow`, `flexShrink` and `flexBasis` (lots has been written about the Flexbox spec and its steep learning curve, e.g. [flex-grow is weird.
 Or is it?](https://css-tricks.com/flex-grow-is-weird/)) there is still a fundamental problem with using `flex: n` since n is not a percentage of the view width or height but a comparative scale factor!
 It's much easier to say the View width or height is 100% and divide that however we like, e.g. 20%, 35% and 45%, than to specify n as 2, 3.5 and 4.5 because the latter set of values do not correspond to percentages.
 You can see that by adding a fourth item with some value, e.g. 5, which will cause all four elements to be contained in the full width or height of the parent (depending on parent's flexDirection) so n=2 no longer means 20% and n=5 no longer means 50%.
 It just means that the fourth item we added is 2.5 (5 divided by 2) times wider or taller than the first item.
 We lose perspective on the item sizes relative to the size of the parent as Flexbox is concerned with the item sizes relative to each other rather that the size of each item relative to the common parent.
 It's like O(1) vs O(n^2) complexity in that instead of relating the size of the item to the size of its parent as a percentage (one step), with `flex: n` we relate the size of each item to the size of each other (sibling) item (n^2 steps.)
 Moreover, we lose direct knowledge of each item's width or height as a percentage of the parent's width or height.
 This is why I've chosen to use percentage based measurement as the basis for this grid.

-## _Hebrew and Arabic_
+## _Thinking in the Opposite Direction_

-I've also found that RTL (right-to-left) support (for Hebrew/Arabic apps) to be generally lacking in grids, so I added support for it in this grid.
+Sometimes, we lay things out from left to right.
+Other times, we might find it easier to lay things out from right to left.
+I've found that RTL (right-to-left) support to be generally lacking in grids, so I added support for it in this grid.
+This can also be very useful for apps with right-to-left layouts like those containing text in Arabic, Aramaic, Azeri, Dhivehi/Maldivian, Hebrew, Kurdish (Sorani), Persian/Farsi, and Urdu...

 ## _Logic Depends on Consistency_